 Garnet January Birthstone

 People born in January are lucky to start the New Year with such a colourful birthstone as Garnet.
 The January birthstone suggests eternal friendship and trust and is the perfect gift for a friend.
 Garnet is one of the most varied gemstones.
-It has been mined for thousands of years and yet some of its varieties were discovered only in the last decade.
+It has been mined for thousands of years and yet some of its varieties were discovered only in the last decades.
 Garnet is colourful, durable and widely available, making it an excellent gemstone choice for nearly every taste.

 What is Garnet?

 Garnet is quite a complex gemstone.
 Garnet is a mineral group that includes many related mineral species.
 There is no single Garnet species but rather several distinct species.
 It consists of a group of six closely related minerals: almandine, pyrope, grossular, spessartite, andradite and uvarovite.
 Many Garnet varieties contain a mixture of these minerals.
 It is never found in its pure state.
-Garnet varieties share common properties at the molecular level despite considerable variations.
+Garnet varieties share common properties despite considerable variations.
 The chemical complexity of the January birthstone reflects in its variety of colours.
 There are more than twenty garnet species, but only five are commercially important as gemstones.

 Origin of Name Garnet